Seneca-144100/IPC144NBB-ONLY-/Workshops/WS4/readme.md

 ### Result printing format

-For all cases, the result is printed as double with three digits after the decimal point, except the "Modulus" operation in which case the result is printed as an integer
+For all cases, the result is printed as a double with three digits after the decimal point.
+Only when the user enters a "Modulus" calculation using the modulus operator ('%') should the result be printed as an integer

-### Implementation ristrictions
+### Implementation restrictions

-In your implementation of the `calc` function, you must use a switch statement to select the correct operation for the operator read.
+In your implementation of the `calc` function, if the user enters a valid query command, you must use a switch statement to do the right calculation/operation based on the operator that is read.

 ### Error handling